 The board of trustees manages the business of the academy trust and may exercise all the powers of the trust in compliance with its charitable objects, company and charity law.

 Non-executive directors will be responsible for maintaining stability and the management of a dynamic structure.
 The role also includes contributing to financial planning for sustainability and potential growth, and holding the CEO/CFO to account.

 In accordance with DfE requirements in relation to safeguarding, all trustee appointments will be subject to an enhanced disclosure and barring service check.

 Every trustee is expected to abide by the trust’s code of conduct and the seven principles of public life set out by Lord Nolan: selflessness, integrity, objectivity, accountability, openness, honesty and leadership.

 The Competency Framework for Governance (DfE) 2017 details the knowledge, skills and behaviours required for effective governance: https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/583733/Competency_framework_for_governance_.pdf

 The strategic expertise required for this role includes:

 - Growth Management

-Role 2 - Legal/ Compliance: A qualified legal professional would be ideal to help scrutinize the various aspects of compliance and provide broader understanding on the board of information given by advisers.
+An experienced and qualified legal professional would be ideal, to help scrutinize the various aspects of compliance and provide broader understanding on the board of information given by advisers.